RainersLeitarts/cook-book-agile-rainers/README.md

 use npm run server-start <br/>
-.env is on gir because the Repo is private
+.env is on github because the Repo is private